From a flow net which of the following information can be obtained?

 For fine grained soils effective size ‘d’ is smaller so it will experience more capillary rise.

 Water is flowing in an upward direction through a stratum of sand, 4 m thick, under a total head difference of 2 m.
-The sand has asp. gr. of 2.65 and void ratio of 0.065.
+The sand has a specific gr. of 2.65 and void ratio of 0.065.
 The factor of safety against quick sand condition would be

 For design of filter the criteria usually adopted is